Azimkhan01/React-Folder-Card/README.md

 ---

-Let me know if you want a script that auto-generates this Markdown tree from the JS structure!
+Let me know if you want me to build a Node.js/CLI script to generate this tree from the object automatically.